qms95/nlp-processor/notes.md

-What needs to be im
+What needs to be improved abo